-As for the rest of the hardware, the foldable will use Qualcomm's latest Snapdragon 8 Gen 1 silicon; while MediaTek has made a lot of gains in the high-end category, the foldables we've seen so far are exclusively powered by Qualcomm, and that isn't likely to change soon.
-It's also likely to use the same camera array as the 10 Pro, and offer the same set of connectivity options.
+As for the rest of the hardware, the foldable is likely to use the latest Qualcomm or MediaTek silicon.
+It's also likely to use the same camera array as the OnePlus 10 Pro, and offer the same set of connectivity options.

-Foldables don't have large batteries, and we're likely to see the same 4500mAh battery as the Find N in the OnePlus foldable.
-We should be getting more details about the hardware once we're closer to launch, but for the most part, the device will be nearly identical to the Find N.
+Foldables don't have large batteries, and we're likely to see the same 4520mAh battery as the Find N2 in the OnePlus foldable.
+We should be getting more details about the hardware once we're closer to launch.

 OnePlus Fold: Tentative pricing

-We don't have any tangible details of how much the upcoming OnePlus foldable would cost, but considering that it will be based on the Find N, it should be in the same vicinity as OPPO's foldable.
-That means we're looking at anywhere between $1,300 to $1,500, which would make it $500 more than the likes of the OnePlus 10 Pro.
+I don't have any details of how much the upcoming OnePlus foldable would cost, but considering that it will be based on the Find N2, it should be in the same vicinity as OPPO's foldable.
+That means we're looking at anywhere between $1,300 to $1,500, which would make it double the cost of the OnePlus 11.

-That's quite a lot of money, but OnePlus will be aiming to undercut Samsung with its foldable, and if it can manage to launch the device for $300 to $400 less than what Samsung is targeting with the Galaxy Z Fold 4, it is likely to attract some attention.
+That's quite a lot of money, but OnePlus will be aiming to undercut Samsung with its foldable, and if it can manage to launch the device for $300 to $400 less than the Galaxy Z Fold 4, it is likely to attract some attention.

 OnePlus's flagships have always been among the best Android phones, and it is aiming to now do the same with its upcoming foldable.
 While we don't have much in the way of information about it right now, that's bound to change over the coming months.
-In the meantime, if you need a reliable phone right now, the OnePlus 9 Pro continues to be a stellar choice.
+Stay tuned for an official release sometime in Q1 2023, as that's when my sources say the foldable will be officially unveiled.

 Harish Jonnalagadda is a Senior Editor overseeing Asia at Android Central.
 He leads the site's coverage of Chinese phone brands, contributing to reviews, features, and buying guides.
 He also writes about storage servers, audio products, and the semiconductor industry.
 Contact him on Twitter at @chunkynerd.